shubchat/bare_bone_food_sentiment_prediction/Readme.md

 ## Further details on development of Machine learning model

-Please refer to the jupyter notebook in the repo EDA_base_model.ipynb to get more details on how the model was developed.Summary is we developed the model on the training data using a cross validation across 5 folds which gave us an accuracy of 82.07% ,that is our ML model will be able to differentiate between a positive and negative sentiment around 82% of the time.Although this is not in high 90s(which is how the state of teh art is ) considering we have limited us to only 959 data points we will take that to complete the pipeline of our tool
+Please refer to the jupyter notebook in the repo EDA_base_model.ipynb to get more details on how the model was developed.Summary is we developed the model on the training data using a cross validation across 5 folds which gave us an accuracy of 82.07% ,that is our ML model will be able to differentiate between a positive and negative sentiment around 82% of the time.Although this is not in high 90s(which is how the state of the art is ) considering we have limited us to only 959 data points we will take that to complete the pipeline of our tool

+## Future enhancements opportunities

+The accuracy of sentiment prediction could be improved to ~98% as per the SOTA results observed in the academic papers.Below are the few steps that need to be tried to reach there:
+1. Increase the data by identifying open source food based reviews
+2. Try transfer learning by using something like ULMFIT
+3. Use Embedding based tokenizations of text comments
+4. Once we have more data deep learning is the only way ahead